 Prior to redeploying our solution, we need to author our Main and Parameters templates to configure our desired settings for our solution.
 In this exercise, we will be adding in a Username and Password for our deployed VM’s, selecting a Windows Server 2016 Datacenter build as their operating systems and configuring a Geo-Redundant storage account.

-Navigate to C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs\Source\VMDeployPS and double click the PublicLoadBalancedVirtualMachine.parameters.json file.
+Navigate to C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs\Source\VMDeployPS and double-click the PublicLoadBalancedVirtualMachine.parameters.json file.

 This file should be automatically configured to open using Visual Studio.
 If you are prompted to choose an application to open this file, choose Visual Studio.

-Scroll down to the adminUsername tag and add in a value e.g. AdminUser.
-Then scroll down to the adminPassword tag, add in a value e.g. P@55word, save the changes and close Visual Studio.
+Scroll down to the adminUsername tag and add in a value (e.g. AdminUser).

+Scroll down to the adminPassword tag and add in a value (e.g. P@55word).

+Save the changes (File | Save All) and close Visual Studio.

-Return to the C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs\Source\VMDeployPS folder and double click the PublicLoadBalancedVirtualMachine.json file.
+Return to the C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs\Source\VMDeployPS folder and double-click the PublicLoadBalancedVirtualMachine.json file.

+If necessary, make the following changes to the file:

-Scroll down to the imageSKU tag and type in “2016-Datacenter” as a value for the defaultValue tag.
-Then add a comma after “2012-R2-Datacenter” and in the following line type in “2016-Datacenter” as an additional value in the allowedValues tag.
+Scroll down to the imageSKU tag and ensure that “2016-Datacenter” is entered as a value for the defaultValue tag.

+Add a comma after “2012-R2-Datacenter” and in the following line type in “2016-Datacenter” as an additional value in the allowedValues tag.

 Editing these values allows you to specify a Windows Server 2016 Datacenter build for use with your virtual machines.

 Scroll down to the variables tag and type in “Standard_GRS” as a value for the storageAccountType tag.

 Save the changes and close Visual Studio.

 Task 2 – Deploying ARM templates using PowerShell

-Open PowerShell ISE as an Administrator.
-Like you have logged in to Azure during your Visual Studio deployment, the same step is required when using PowerShell.
+Just as it was necessary to log in to Azure during your Visual Studio deployment, the same step is required when using PowerShell.
+To open PowerShell ISE as an Administrator:

+On the taskbar, right-click the PowerShell icon.

+Right-click Windows PowerShell ISE.

+Click Run as administrator.

+At the User Account Control prompt, click Yes.

-In the PowerShell ISE command prompt window, type in Add-AzureRmAccount and press enter.
+In the PowerShell ISE command prompt window, type in Add-AzureRmAccount and press Enter.

-Enter your credentials into the login dialog box and click Signin or press Enter.
+Enter your credentials into the login dialog box and click Next or press Enter.

+Enter your password and click Sign in or press Enter.

-Once logged in, type cd “C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs \Source\VMDeployPS” into the PowerShell ISE command prompt window and press enter.
+Once logged in, type cd “C:\AzureIaaSWS\M2 - Azure Resource Manager\Labs \Source\VMDeployPS” into the PowerShell ISE command prompt window and press Enter.

 This will change the working directory to the location of the ARM templates and PowerShell deployment script.

 Type New-AzureRmResourceGroup -Name [YourResourceGroupName] -Location [YourResourceGroupLocation] e.g. New-AzureRmResourceGroup -Name VMDeployPS -Location westeurope and press Enter.

 This will create a new resource group which you will deploy your solution into.
 The built-in deployment script does not include this step so it must be carried out prior to deployment.

-Type:
+Note that it is possible to copy and paste commands from the lab manual to the lab interface.
+Be certain to edit/add commands as appropriate.

+Type the following command and press Enter:

 New-AzureRmResourceGroupDeployment -Name [DeploymentName] -ResourceGroupName [ResourceGroupName]